 Okay, so let’s talk about leather.
 It’s pretty much been a staple of our wardrobes since the beginning of time, and I have to say I didn’t bat an eyelid about buying and using leather up until a year ago.
 I used to think it was the only quality, durable, smart material to go for, especially when it came to shoes and bags.

 Lots of people justify buying leather for its long-lasting qualities and think that it’s a byproduct of the meat industry, however whilst I can’t dispute the first point, the second is an over-simplification.
 You can read about how the meat and leather industries have a bit more of a complex relationship here and here.

 Now that I am a vegan, I try to avoid using animal products wherever possible, for environmental and ethical reasons. but I have had a few exceptions.
 For instance, I have a few pairs of leather shoes that I bought before becoming vegan that I wear regularly.
-I don’t intend to buy any more new leather, however I think it would be a waste not to continue using these shoes because the damage has already been done and I do value them.
+I don’t intend to buy any more new leather, however I think it would be a waste not to continue using these shoes because the damage has already been done and I think it would be more wasteful to use up valuable resources making me new ones.
 On the other hand, I have donated a few bags and pairs of shoes that I don’t make enough use of or that I no longer feel comfortable owning anymore.
 Basically, it’s up to you how you deal with the leather in your home.
 In my opinion there are no wrong answers.

 As for buying new items of clothing and shoes, here are a few of your options…

 Secondhand leather– there are plenty of leather products on the secondhand/vintage market with a heap of life left in them.
 If you really like the way leather looks/feels/performs, this’ll be your best bet as you don’t need to contribute to and encourage the leather industry by buying new.

 PROS: you get leather, secondhand can be cheaper

 CONS: may have to search longer/harder to find what you want, promoting leather by wearing it